pik1989/TextMatching/README.md

-# Text Matching Tool using Cosine Similarity
+# Text Matching Tool

-Web application of Text Matching using Python-Flask. textmatch
+This is basically a Web application of Text Matching using Python-Flask, based on the Cosine Similarity concept textmatch

 # To get started, follow this blog: